Skip to main content

 version 2

-Database file format version 2 includes the improvements of file format version 1.
-Additionally, it supports storing and querying textual data with arbitrary versions of the Unicode collation tables.
+Database file format version 2 adds support for storing and querying textual data with arbitrary versions of the Unicode collation tables.

 To create a new Hyper database file with this version, set default_database_version=2.